MicroControleurMonde/RP2040_GPS_NMEA/NMEA_sentences_definitions/definitions.md

       The GBS sentence is primarily used to ensure the integrity of GNSS signals

 - GGA NMEA sentence structure:

+        The GGA sentence provides fundamental positioning data from a GNSS receiver

 - GLL – Geographic Position (Lat_Long):
 - GPQ  NMEA sentence structure:
 - GSA NMEA sentence structure: